 The way I see it, what ISIS did was that they want to force the reality of today’s living to be following what is in the source of Islamic teaching.
-Everything they [ISIS] did, they have the justification from the authoritative references of Islamic teachings.

 Now, when we are thinking about whether Islam is compatible to democracy or not, we then have to observe the mindset of Muslims about Islam.
 The question would be: is the mindset of Muslims about Islam compatible to democracy?
 When we look into the references in classical discourse of Islam, we will find several problematic elements there.
 I can point out among many problematic elements - four centers of concerns - related to not just democracy but to the nature of our current civilisation.